Jellehegeraat/WinampRadio/README.md

 ```
 	node app.js
 ```
-* if everything is correct it will start Winamp with an random Radiostation
+* if everything is correct it will start Winamp with an random Radiostation.

 ### Installing